 The Hach & Rose, LLP abuse and neglect attorneys have well over 100 years of combined legal experience.
 We are among the top-rated attorneys in New York and, together, have been selected for the New York Super Lawyers list, the New York Super Lawyers Rising Stars list, the Top 40 under 40 trial attorneys list, and have also been named to the elite Multi-Million Dollar Advocates Forum.
 We have built an excellent reputation and helped hundreds of clients recover significant damages through successful settlements and verdicts.

-We can help you recover compensation for damages such as medical costs, pain and suffering, and loss of quality of life.
+We can help you recover compensation for medical costs, pain and suffering, and loss of quality of life.
 You and your family should not be financially responsible for the associated costs of nursing home abuse.
 We will help you hold the facility or staff member accountable for their actions.

 Follow These Steps If You Suspect Your Loved One Is the Victim of Nursing Home Abuse

 If your family member shows signs of abuse or neglect, don’t hesitate to act.
 You should initiate a legal case immediately to protect their rights and ensure you don’t miss any deadlines.
 Follow the steps below if you plan on filing a claim or lawsuit for financial compensation for your loved one’s losses:

 - Transfer your loved one to another nursing home or have them admitted to the hospital.
 You want to ensure their future safety and adequate treatment of injuries.
 If necessary, move them in with a family member while dealing with your legal case.

 - Request resident and medical records – Obtain copies of all records associated with the case, including records from the nursing home and medical documentation of their treatment.